 Using Docker

-We highly recommend using Docker's Compose feature, to ensure the database is in the same container group as the MoR container.
+We highly recommend using Docker's Compose feature, to ensure the database is in the same container group as the RR container.

-This is an example docker-compose.yml file for running MoR with the database content stored in the db_data directory beside the compose file:
+This is an example docker-compose.yml file for running RR with the database content stored in the db_data directory beside the compose file:

 name: mall